 Not guilty verdict for client charged with animal cruelty after defending herself against an aggressive pit bull.

 Obtained TWO separate appellate reversals in Maryland Appellate Courts for same client.
-Court of Special Appeals vacated client's 1st degree felony murder conviction and remanded for a new sentencing on remaining convictions.
+Court of Special Appeals vacated client's first-degree felony murder conviction and remanded for a new sentencing on remaining convictions.
 After client was re-sentenced, we appealed again and the Maryland Court of Appeals ultimately vacated an unlawfully imposed 80 year sentence.

 Darryl Nichols v.
 State of Maryland